vvv-school/assignment_event-saliency-map/README.md

 1. The subthreshold of the saliency map
 1. The spiking output of the saliency map

 to correctly tune the parameters.
+The angles should approximately be 0, 60, 90, and 120 degrees.

 Here is an example of how your app could look: